open-tale/open-tale.github.io/_docs/05-skills.md

 * The range is equal to one third of the SP, in meters.
 Every character within this range gets hit, so **beware of friendly fire**.

+#### Magnify

+* The caster receives a Magnify mark of level SP, which lasts until the end of its next turn.

+* A character with a Magnify mark rolls for Magicy with Advantage.

+* A character with a Magnify mark is unable to cast Magnify.

 #### Occult Force